KoffeeJava/koffeejava.github.io/index.md

 title: Home Page
 ---
 # Hello!
 My "Online" Name is Koffee/KoffeeJava and I love making projects!

 Things that I make is,
 - Python Projects
 - Extensions for TurboWarp/PenguinMod
 - and a lot more stuff!

+# Why Does This Website Exists?
+I made this website to show off who I am, what I do, and what I make!
+If you have a recommendation for my site, please make an issue at this websites repo!

 You can see me on [Tiktok](https://tiktok.com/@koffeejava ), [GitHub](https://github.com/KoffeeJava), and at my discord server!